-If you’re looking to invest money for the short term, you’re probably searching for a safe place to stash cash before you need to access it in the not-so-distant future.
-As a result, you’ll want to ensure you have that cash later when you need it, instead of squandering the money on a poor investment.
+Short-term investments minimize risk, but at the cost of potentially higher returns available in the best long-term investments.
+As a result, you’ll ensure that you have cash when you need it, instead of squandering the money on a potentially risky investment.
 So the most important thing investors should be looking for in a short-term investment is safety.

 Short-term investments do have a couple of advantages, however.
-They’re typically highly liquid, so you can get your money whenever you need it.
+They’re often highly liquid, so you can get your money whenever you need it.
 Also, they tend to be lower risk than long-term investments, so you may have limited downside or even none at all.

-Overview: Best short-term investments in 2019
+Overview: Top short-term investments in July 2022

 Here are a few of the best short-term investments to consider that still offer you some return.

-A savings account at a bank or credit union is a good alternative to holding cash in a checking account, which typically pays very little interest on your deposit.
+A high-yield savings account at a bank or credit union is a good alternative to holding cash in a checking account, which typically pays very little interest on your deposit.
 The bank will pay interest in a savings account on a regular basis.

 Corporate bonds are bonds issued by major corporations to fund their investments.
 They are typically considered safe and pay interest at regular intervals, perhaps quarterly or twice a year.